vinhphuphan/replication-of-generating-reviews-discovering-sentiment/README.md

-# Replication of Learning to Generate Reviews and Discovering Sentiment
+# Replication of Learning to Generate Reviews and Discovering Sentiment question: 👨‍💻 🛰️

 In today's world of abundant research papers, reproducing and confirming the findings in these papers is getting harder.
 This repository is aimed to reproduce the results of the paper titled ”Learning to Generate Reviews and Discovering Sentiment”.
 Our main goal is to show the initial claim of paper holds and we further replicate the findings on unseen data sets to show that the results are consistent.